finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

 Upsert instruments

-Update or insert one or more instruments into the LUSID instrument master.
-An instrument will be updated  if it already exists and inserted if it does not.
-In the request each instrument definition should be keyed by a unique correlation id.
-This id is ephemeral  and is not stored by LUSID.
-It serves only as a way to easily identify each instrument in the response.
-The response will return both the collection of successfully updated or inserted instruments, as well as those that failed.
-For the failures a reason will be provided explaining why the instrument could not be updated or inserted.
-It is important to always check the failed set for any unsuccessful results.
+Create or update one or more instruments in the instrument master.
+An instrument is updated  if it already exists and created if it does not.
+In the request, each instrument definition should be keyed by a unique correlation ID.
+This ID is ephemeral  and not stored by LUSID.
+It serves only to easily identify each instrument in the response.
+Note that an instrument must have at least one unique identifier, which is a combination of a type  (such as 'Figi') and a value (such as 'BBG000BS1N49').
+In addition, a random value is automatically  generated for a LUSID Instrument ID (LUID) unique type by the system.
+For more information, see  https://support.lusid.com/knowledgebase/article/KA-01862.
+The response returns both the collection of successfully created or updated instruments, as well as those  that failed.
+For each failure, a reason is provided.
+It is important to check the failed set for  unsuccessful results.
 The maximum number of instruments that this method can upsert per request is 2,000.

 ### Example